WebAssembly/website/docs/design/BinaryEncoding.md

 | name | `bytes` ? | section name string, present if `id == 0` |
 | payload_data  | `bytes` | content of this section, of length `payload_len - sizeof(name) - sizeof(name_len)` |

 Each known section is optional and may appear at most once.
-Custom sections all have the same `id`, and can be named non-uniquely (all bytes composing their names can be identical).
+Custom sections all have the same `id` (0), and can be named non-uniquely (all bytes composing their names may be identical).

-Known sections from this list may not appear out of order.
+Custom sections are intended to be used for debugging information, future evolution, or third party extensions.
+For MVP, we use a specific custom section (the [Name Section](#name-section)) for debugging information.

+If a WebAssembly implementation interprets the payload of any custom section during module validation or compilation, errors in that payload must not invalidate the module.

+Known sections from the list below may not appear out of order, while custom sections may be interspersed before, between, as well as after any of the elements of the list, in any order.
+Certain custom sections may have their own ordering and cardinality requirements.
+For example, the [Name section](#name-section) is expected to appear at most once, immediately after the Data section.
+Violation of such requirements may at most cause an implementatin to ignore the section, while not invalidating the module.

 The content of each section is encoded in its `payload_data`.

 | Section Name | Code | Description |